-The main purpose of the Space Sciences, Technologies and Measurements (hereafter STMS) PhD School is the formation of Research Doctors able to realize research in disciplines connected with Sciences, Technologies and Measurements for Space with a broad vision of the respective problematic.
-The doctoral students usually operate within defined programs and experiments of interest for the School Curriculum research subjects, acquiring wide and interdisciplinary knowledge, learning methodologies and techniques.
+The main purpose of the Space Sciences, Technologies and Measurements (STMS) PhD Course (hereafter, the Course) is the formation of Research Doctors able to realize research in disciplines connected with Sciences, Technologies and Measurements for Space with a broad vision of the respective problematic.
+The doctoral students usually operate within defined programs and experiments of interest for the Course Curriculum research subjects, acquiring wide and interdisciplinary knowledge, learning methodologies and techniques.

 The educational process shall enable students to acquire skills and credits toward a University career, and/or a position in other Research Institutes, or Industries.
 It should also stimulate the potential capabilities of the doctoral student to induce a fall-out of his/her knowledge in the territory, to stimulate the growth of high tech spin-offs, to improve local industry's ability to compete in the wider national and international scenario.
 A corollary of the above approach is the formation of Research Doctors capable to raise to leadership levels in scientific and/or industrial programs.

-The School derives from merging two previous PhD courses, Space Sciences and Technologies, and Mechanical Measurements for Engineering, that has enlarged the capability of the School to satisfy its ambitious vision.
+The STMS PhD Course derives from merging two previous PhD Courses, Space Sciences and Technologies, and Mechanical Measurements for Engineering, that has enlarged the capability of the Course to satisfy its ambitious vision.